calebgregory/exit-form/README.md

 # exit-form
-A little form for exit interviews
+### A little form for exit interviews

+This app simply accepts submissions for exit interviews and sends them to a relational database.

 # Usage